thenickben/YAGWE-BHHC/README.md

 ## (Yet Another Grid World Environment (but, hey, highly customizable!))

+by Nick Ben (PytrainAI founder, assistant VP and HR manager (assistant)/facility sub-manager.
+Also a vice hat-trick skills "mentor, speaker and influencer" :-)

 ### Introduction

 This is a simple but highly customizable implementation of a Grid World in Python using Matplotlib and following the spirit of OpenAI Gym environments.